FourthMK/FMK-Script/FMK_Gem Cutter/README.md

 1. Start the script near bank
 2. Select the desired gem type from the dropdown menu.
 3. Click the "Start" button to begin cutting.
-4. The script will automatically restock from the bank when necessary.
+4. The script will load last preset from the bank.
 5. Use the "Pause" button to stop the process.

 ## Metrics